 Security forces bomb bandits hideout in Baringo

-Military helicopters, Anti-Stock Theft Unit (ASTU) officers have Thursday morning bombed Tandare valley in Baringo County, one of the bandit's hideouts targeted in the second phase of the security operation in the Kenyan North.
+Military helicopters and Anti-Stock Theft Unit (ASTU) officers Thursday morning bombed Tandare valley in Baringo County, one of the hideouts for bandits targeted in the second phase of the security operation in the troubled Kenyan North.

-Locals close to the area claim that they’ve heard more than 10 bomb explosions, which started at 6am and spotted the military helicopters.
+Locals close to the area claim that they heard more than 10 explosions, which started at 6am.
+They also spotted the military helicopters.

 Security troops are set to launch a combined land and air operation to comb caves, gorges, and ravines in insecurity-prone areas in the Kenyan North, following the expiry of a 24-hour vacate order issued by Interior Cabinet Secretary Kithure Kindiki on Sunday.

-The troops on the ground who will tackle the bandits stealing livestock and killing residents include the Kenya Defence Forces (KDF), National Police Reservists (NPR), Rapid Deployment Unit (RDU), Anti Stock Theft Unit (ASTU), and the General Service Unit (GSU).
+The troops on the ground who will tackle the bandits stealing livestock and killing residents include the Kenya Defence Forces (KDF), National Police Reservists (NPR), Rapid Deployment Unit (RDU), ASTU, and the General Service Unit (GSU).

 In terms of heavy equipment, the state has deployed a nearly complete arsenal ranging from armoured personnel carriers (APCs) and guns, including the automated AK-47, G3 rifles, and general-purpose machine guns.

-The APC is always superior in any security operation, due to its all-terrain capability with an automatic 360 rotation shooting design.
+The APC is always superior in any security operation, due to its all-terrain capability with automatic 360-rotation shooting.
 The military on land is using it to suppress gunfire from the bandits as the officers zero in on caves in the bandit territories.

-The targeted hills and caves, which are believed to be bandit territories are in sharp, mountainous, and rocky terrain.
+The targeted hills and caves, which are believed to be bandit territory, are in sharp, mountainous, and rocky terrain.

 Mortar launchers have been arriving in targeted areas since Monday, with the government unleashing military-grade firepower as the operation to flush out bandits entered a critical phase in 27 hotspot areas declared by the Interior CS as crime scenes.